Changeling: Wales

 In Wales, the changeling child (plentyn newid (sing.), plant newid (pl.)) initially resembles the human child for which it has been substituted, but gradually grows uglier in appearance and behaviour: ill-featured, malformed, ill-tempered, given to screaming and biting.
 It may be of less than usual intelligence but may equally well be identifiable because of its more-than-childlike wisdom and cunning.

 The common means employed to identify a changeling is to cook a family meal in an eggshell.
 The child will exclaim, "I have seen the acorn before the oak, but I never saw the likes of this," and vanish, only to be replaced by the original human child.
 Alternatively, or following this identification, it is supposedly necessary to mistreat the child by placing it in a hot oven, holding it in a shovel over a hot fire, or bathing it in a solution of foxglove.

-The United States
+United States

 There are some rare instances of changeling beliefs being brought across the Atlantic by European settlers.
-The best attested case is from Iowa, 1876, where a Miss Kittie Crowe was taken by the fairies.
+The best attested case is from Iowa, 1876, where a Miss Kittie Crowe was said to have been taken by the fairies.